Polaris Awards

 - The company or client resides in the Inland Empire (except student projects)

-- Work completed for a former employer or client may be submitted with permission
+- Work completed for a former employer / client (must obtain permission before submitting)

 Eligibility Period: